sseering/book/en/types_of_data.md

 ### Blocks

 Blocks represent a block of code in Nu.
-For example, in the command `where { $it.size > 10kb }` the block is the portion contained in curly braces, `{ $it.size > 10kb }`.
+For example, in the command `each { echo $it }` the block is the portion contained in curly braces, `{ echo $it }`.
 Blocks are a useful way of representing code that can be executed on each row of data.